fnoeh/veasycard/README.markdown

 > This is a work in progress.
-This gem is not yet ready for use.
+This gem is not finalized yet.
+However this readme describes the current usable state.

 # Introduction